leonnuxy/job_matcher/README.md

 # Job Matching and Resume Optimization Project

-This project aims to automate the process of finding relevant job postings, extracting job requirements, matching your resume to those requirements, and optimizing your resume for Applicant Tracking Systems (ATS).
+This project aims to automate the process of finding relevant job postings, extracting job requirements, matching your resume to those requirements, optimizing your resume for Applicant Tracking Systems (ATS), and generating tailored cover letters.

 ## Project Structure